ketetefid/StorijOS/README.md

 ## Bugs and Suggestions

 If a piece of software does not run properly or as intended, please submit a bug in this repository.
 If you need general support or have any questions, please create a thread in our Reddit channel, [/r/Storij](https://www.reddit.com/r/Storij/).
-You may also join https://t.me/storij Telegram group for a discussion.
-However, if you are seeking technical help, please choose Reddit as your question and the answers can remain for further reference.